The Voice (radio station)

-The Voice is a European radio station operating in Denmark, Finland and Bulgaria.
-It was operating in Sweden until broadcasts stopped online early 2020.
-The Nordic radio stations are owned by Bauer Media Group, and the Bulgarian station is owned by A.E.
-Best Success Services Bulgaria EOOD.
-The format consists mostly of new Pop, RnB and Rock songs, real life events and on-air comedy.
+The Voice is a European radio station operating in Denmark and Bulgaria.
+It was available until 2012 in Finland and in Sweden until broadcasts stopped online early 2020.
+The Nordic radio stations were owned by Bauer Media Group, and the Bulgarian station was owned by A.E.
+Best Success Services Bulgaria EOOD until 2022 since then it is owned by Nova Radio Group.
+The format consists mostly of new Pop songs, real life events and concerts like the local Coca-Cola The Voice Happy Energy Tour.
 The target audience of the listeners is 15 to 25 years old.
 Income is generated by commercials.
 The station was founded in Denmark as a local radio in the Copenhagen area.